Looking for cookie information?

-GDPR equally apply to data controllers (that are liable for obtaining consent from EU citizens to handle their personal data) and processors, like ReCheckit (that do not necessarily have direct contact with data subjects but have access to their personal data).
-Both sets of actors are obliged to ensure that EU citizens’ personal data are processed in accordance with the principles defined in the GDPR.
+GDPR equally apply to data controllers (that are liable for obtaining consent from individuals to handle their personal data) and processors, like ReCheckit (that do not necessarily have direct contact with data subjects but have access to their personal data).
+Both sets of actors are obliged to ensure that individuals’ personal data are processed in accordance with the principles defined in the GDPR.

 GDPR compliance at ReCheckit